salvador-castro/salvador-castro/README.md

 ## About Me

-🤡 Hey there, I'm Salvador, the Chief Code Jester and a student of Information Systems Engineering at UTN Regional Buenos Aires! 🎓 My mission is to turn code into laughter and make the world of programming a fun-filled circus.
-Hold on tight, because unexpected '{' on line 32 is just the beginning of the show! 🌹💙😄
+🤡 I’m Salvador, a student of Information Systems Engineering at UTN Regional Buenos Aires.
+My focus is on creating efficient and innovative code while maintaining a passion for continuous learning and problem-solving.
+I'm dedicated to contributing to projects that blend creativity with technical excellence, ensuring robust and scalable solutions.
+Let's explore new possibilities in the world of programming together. 🌹💙😄

 ## Projects